Alan Brodie Representation Ltd

 55 Charterhouse Street

-In 2014, she wrote and directed her first film, I STILL LOVE YOU REALLY, for the National Theatre of Scotland's 5 Minute Theatre 'Yes, No, Don't Know Show.
+In 2014, she scripted and directed her first film I Still Love You Really for the National Theatre of Scotland's 5 Minute Theatre Yes, No, Don't Know Show.
 She has also written song lyrics, and collaborated with composer Suzanne Parry on the Scottish Chamber Orchestra commission, Three Border Songs.

 Jules teaches part-time with the Open University, and was part of the course writing team for the OU MA in Creative Writing.
 She is delighted to be an Associate Playwright with Playwrights' Studio Scotland, and helps to deliver their Borders Playwriting Programme.